YassineMankai/DrawingQtApplication/README.md

 -> To delete an object, right click on it, and push the "delete selected shape" button

-## You can save a drawing in a text format and can load a previous drawing unsing the save and open commands (icons or file menu)
+## You can save a drawing in a text format and can load a previous drawing using the save and open commands (icons or file menu)